ac-tuwien/pymhlib/README.md

 #### Demos

-For demonstration purposes, simple metaheuristic approaches are provided for the following well-known combinatorial optimization problems.
+For demonstration purposes, simple metaheuristic approaches are provided in the `demo` subdirectory for the following well-known combinatorial optimization problems.
 It is recommended to take such a demo as template for solving your own new problem.

-- Maximum satisfiability problem (MAXSAT) based on `BoolVectorSolution`
+- Maximum satisfiability problem (MAXSAT) based on `BinaryVectorSolution`
 - Graph Coloring Problem (GCP) based on `VectorSolution`
 - Traveling Salesman Problem (TSP) based on `PermutationSolution`
 - Quadratic assignment problem (QAP) based on `PermutationSolution`